Go-Go Boy Interrupted: Production and broadcast

 Go-Go Boy Interrupted premiered on YouTube in October 2014.
-Fowlie commented on each of the first seven episodes via a column at HuffingtonPost.com as they were released.
+Fowlie commented on each of the first seven episodes via a column at HuffPost as they were released.

 A Kickstarter crowdfunding campaign ending in October 2015 was established to fund a potential second season, and 450 contributors raised $69,033 for the project.
 Towleroad reported in September 2015 that Droege, Stewart and Evans would return alongside new additions including Heather Morris, Briga Heelan, Chris Riggi, Willam Belli, Nick Adams, Karen Maruyama and Fortune Feimster.

 Season 2 premiered on April 12, 2016, with a new episode following on each Tuesday for 14 weeks.

 Reception

 Daniel Reynolds of The Advocate praised Go-Go Boy Interrupted as "hilarious" and "uproarious", and Sean Mandell of Towleroad called the series "irreverent".
 TheGayUK called it "wonderfully hilarious" and a "delightfully entertaining slice of West Hollywood gay life."

 The series won the 2017 Queerty Award for Best Web Series.